Top 5 Australian Rosés

 Is rosé sweet?

 Rosé once had the image of being a sweet wine.
 But the classic rosés of Provence are pale salmon-pink and bone dry.
-Today the best Australian rosé is dry and food-friendly.
+Today the best Australian rosé is dry and food-friendly too.

 What grapes is rosé made from?

-Rosé can be made from any red grape and is sometimes made by adding a splash of red wine into a white wine.
+Rosé can be made from any red grape and is sometimes made by adding a splash of red wine to a white wine.

 Why is rosé pink?

-Rosé’s colour comes from the grape juice being in contact with the skin for just a short time, long enough for a little colour to leech to into the juice.
+Rosé’s colour comes from the juice being in contact with the skin for a short time, just long enough for a little colour to leech into the juice.

 What's a good food match for rosé?

 Rosé is a very food-friendly wine and a good match with many dishes.
-Try it with Provençal ratatouille or Asian dishes like satay chicken.
+Try it with Provençal ratatouille or, especially if it has a hint of fruitiness, Asian dishes like curries or satay.

 Who makes the best Australian rosé?

-Once upon a time Australian rosé was hot-pink lolly water, but today the best Aussie rosés are dry and many Australian winemakers are producing this more serious style.
+Once upon a time Australian rosé was hot-pink lolly water, but today the best Australian rosés are dry and many Australian winemakers are producing this more serious style.

 Read More